cjerdonek/open-rcv-tests/README.md

 The purpose of this repository is to make test cases publicly available for ranked choice voting election software.

-The test cases in this repository can be used to help check that new implementations are correct, for example [OpenRCV][openrcv-github].
+The test cases in this repository can be used for automated testing and to help check that different software implementations agree and are correct, for example [OpenRCV][openrcv-github].

 Test Details